Armored Fist 3: Reception

 The game received mixed reviews according to the review aggregation website GameRankings.
 GameSpot said, "As a single-player game, it's outdated, and as a multiplayer game, it lacks the variety to provide long-term enjoyment."
 IGN praised Novalogic for "straddling the difficult line between simulation and action", but criticized the use of voxel graphics.

-AllGame was more positive than most reviews, praising the games use of graphics and sounds to create an involving experience, stating "I was amazed at the detail of the 3D environments, the use of color, and the multiple camera angles available.
+AllGame was more positive than most reviews, praising the game's use of graphics and sounds to create an involving experience, stating "I was amazed at the detail of the 3D environments, the use of color, and the multiple camera angles available.
 You actually feel like you're in a tank.
 I like it.
 As realistic as the graphics are, sound is even better.
 The hum of the engine, the sound of metal on metal as the missiles load, and the whine of the swinging turret combine for a superb soundtrack.
 Good graphics can create a good simulation, but good sound completes it."